McGirt v. Oklahoma: Majority

 The Court issued its decision on McGirt as well as a per curiam decision on Sharp following the basis of McGirt on July 9, 2020.
 The 5–4 majority opinion was written by Justice Neil Gorsuch and joined by Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elena Kagan, and determined that for purposes of the Major Crimes Act, Congress had failed to disestablish the Indian reservations and thus those lands should be treated as "Indian country".
 Gorsuch wrote, "Today we are asked whether the land these treaties promised remains an Indian reservation for purposes of federal criminal law.
 Because Congress has not said otherwise, we hold the government to its word."

 Dissent

 Chief Justice John Roberts wrote a dissent which was joined by Justices Samuel Alito and Brett Kavanaugh, as well as in part by Clarence Thomas.
-Roberts wrote of the majority decision, "The state’s ability to prosecute serious crimes will be hobbled and decades of past convictions could well be thrown out.
+Roberts wrote of the majority decision, "The state's ability to prosecute serious crimes will be hobbled and decades of past convictions could well be thrown out.
 On top of that, the court has profoundly destabilized the governance of eastern Oklahoma."

-Results

-The Court's judgment reversed McGirt's denial for relief by the Oklahoma criminal court, which withdrew the state convictions.
-This then required a retrial by a federal court.
-This retrial was scheduled for October 6, 2020 in Muskogee federal court.
-Starting from the decision made in his Supreme Court case, McGirt was kept in jail for the duration until his federal trial as decided by a judge.
-This federal trial however did not occur until November 5.
-In this retrial, McGirt's victim, the granddaughter of his wife at the time of the incidents, recounted her accounts of the incidents.
-Now 28 years old, she mentioned that she had some difficulty recalling the events from when she was merely four years old.
-She did however tell the parts she could remember.
-The retrial was then set to continue the following day.
-After 3 days of testimonies, McGirt was found guilty again of sexually abusing his wife's granddaughter.